synith/synith/README.md

 - 👋 Hi, I’m @synith
-- 👀 I’m interested in ... starting my career in the game dev industry as a programmer, helping develop AGI
+- 👀 I’m interested in ... starting my career in the game dev industry as a programmer.
 - 🌱 I’m currently learning ...
 Unity Game Development with C#, ML Concepts
 - 💞️ I’m looking to collaborate on ...
 Unity projects as a programmer, projects that incorporate reinforcement learning
 - 📫 How to reach me ...
 Discord: Synith#6770